JorgeArevillca/tictactoe-dapp/README.md

 - React HoC `WithContract`
 - Eventlistener API

-# Known Problems
+## Known Problems
 - Sometimes Metamask [forgets about Event Logging (metamask-extension/#2393)](https://github.com/MetaMask/metamask-extension/issues/2393), if this happen the application will stop updating automatically and you need to refresh your browserpage, after every turn (and your opponents turn).
 To fix this, restart your browser completely.
-- Starting a game is very expensive :see-no-evil:
+- Starting a game is very expensive 🙈

 ## To Play
 Play on github.io [andre-meyer.github.io/tictactoe-dapp](https://andre-meyer.github.io/tictactoe-dapp)